Federal Housing Finance Agency; Federal Housing Finance Board.

 D. Considerations of Differences Between the Banks and the Enterprises

 Section 1201 of HERA requires the Director, when promulgating regulations relating to the Banks, to consider the following differences between the Banks and the Enterprises: Cooperative ownership structure; Mission of providing liquidity to members; Affordable housing and community development mission; capital structure; and Joint and several liability.
-See§ 1201 Public Law 110-289, 122 Stat.
+See § 1201 Public Law 110-289, 122 Stat.
 2782-83 (amending 12 U.S.C.
 4513).
 The Director also may consider any other differences that are deemed appropriate.
 In preparing this proposed regulation, the FHFA considered the differences between the Banks and the Enterprises as they relate to the above factors.
 The FHFA requests comments from the public about whether differences related to these factors should result in any revisions to the proposal.

 III.
-The Proposed Regulation Back to Top
+The Proposed Regulation

 A. Reasons for the Proposed Regulation Changes